objectionary/lints/src/main/resources/org/eolang/motives/critical/named-object-abstract-nested.md

-# Named Object Abstract Nested
+# Named object abstract nested

-In [XMIR], named objects cannot be nested deeper than one level inside an abstract object.
+In [XMIR], named objects can't be nested deeper than one level inside an abstract object.

 Incorrect: